dorp007/openaikeygen/README.md

 # openaikeygen
 sample script to generate open ai API keys.
 Here's an example of how you can modify the script to generate keys on a quantum computer using Qiskit, a popular quantum computing framework for Python.
+It will take a reduculous amount of time doing it a EC2 or localy so ....
 > https://quantumai.google/cirq/start/start